joseph-a-levine/authoring/_older/2025-01-24-anthropic-economic-index-data.md

 Due to the small number of jobs and tasks in this region, this is likely just a bit of noise in Eloundou et al.'s grading method.
 What I take away is that LLM power users will seek AI's input on surprising and diverse questions, even if these uses don't become widespread.

-## My takeaways

-I want to be careful about relying on the Anthropic data.
-Their Claude is a small, selected subset of LLM use, and these data are a selected subset of Claude uses.
-Regardless, these data correlate well with Eloundou et al.'s estimated exposure, and there are interesting implications.

-Diffusion dynamics are complicated, and the role of institutions and regulations will keep some sectors far behind others.
-Concerns over cybersecurity and data privacy will keep e.g., finance and health behind education and journalism.
-Alternatively, sectors requiring specialized LLM tools may benefit relative to sectors which rely on generalized LLM products.

-These results also reinforce my long-run skepticism of chatbots.
-Many use cases require wrappers, system integration, and privileged access.
-Many users may find barriers in prompting.
-This era of chatbot LLMs might end up feeling like the days of early personal computing, before the first GUIs, when everything was done through the command line.
-Both require technical expertise that limit mainstream adoption.

 ## Where Acemoglu and Eloundou et al. disagree

 I use the words "unsurprising" and "surprising" above in reference to tasks and jobs which do and don't match the exposure measure, respectively.
 Because most jobs lie below the 45° line, someone relying on Eloudou et al.'s exposure measure would be surprised by the low level of diffusion.{% sidenote "sddtim-id" "Eloundou et al. do not put a specific timeframe on the time period over which they're assessing exposure.
 Their rubric is assessing exposure *at that moment*, that is, sometime in early 2023." %} But measuring exposure differently changes what one would be surprised by.